-This policy sets out the obligations of school staff (including school council members and their employees/contractors) when making or receiving offers of gifts, benefits or hospitality, based on the .
+This policy sets out the obligations of school staff (including school council members and their employees/contractors) when making or receiving offers of gifts, benefits or hospitality, based on the department-wide Gifts, Benefits and Hospitality .

 The overarching objective of this policy is to encourage behaviours that will earn and sustain high standards and levels of community and government trust.
 In particular, this policy seeks to equip schools to: